 Nevada Power Purchase Agreements (PPAs)

 A Power Purchase Agreement, also known as a PPA, may sound good at first, but it costs more.
 PPA is a fancy name for a solar lease.
 Instead of owning the solar panels, solar customers pay for the energy they use from the company-owned solar panels.

 Leasing solar lowers customer’s monthly bills by paying less per watt for power.
 If the customer only cares about decreasing the monthly bill, leasing may prove a good option.
 However, if long-term savings have more importance, a PPA isn’t as viable.

 Those who enter solar leases end up paying more for their energy over their 25-year PPA than they would with a 15-year loan.
-Individuals also don’t receive any of the state or federal incentives that come with owning a home solar array.
+These individuals also don’t receive any state or federal incentives offered to solar owners.
 Instead, all of these incentives go to the solar company that owns the solar panels, and the utility pays the solar company for excess solar generation put on the grid.
 While these are not comprehensive details for owning vs. leasing panels, they’re a good starting point for homeowners weighing the pros and cons of each.